shaoyuchu/wordle-helper/README.md

 3. Enter the green characters, e.g. lt[Enter]
 4. Enter the yellow characters, e.g. a[Enter]
 5. Continue, until you hit the word!

-### Credit

-The word list is downloaded from https://github.com/dwyl/english-words.